 Fiscal Indicator Score Explained

-The system is digital in nature, a pass-fail with ten categories.
+The system is digital in nature, a pass-fail design with ten categories.
 If a community “passes” a given metric, or beats the trigger, they score a zero in that metric.
-If they fail, they are assigned a one.
+If they fail, they are assigned a score of one.
 Add up the ones in all ten categories and that is the fiscal score for that unit of government.
 It’s that simple.

-Besides building the algorithms and embedding them into the database, Munetrix added the color scheme to the score as a means to make it easier for the average person to understand.
+Besides building the algorithms and embedding them into its database, Munetrix added a color scheme to the scores to make it easier for the average person to understand.